 “Mom, mom!”
 I’d just left my son’s room when I heard him call me back.

-I opened his door quickly & found him sitting on his bed, staring at his phone.
+I opened his door quickly and found him sitting on his bed, staring at his phone.

 He looked up at me in shock.